Limitless-TCG/lotp-docs/organizer/reference.md

 * **Closed**: Only judges of the tournament can see decklists, no public information at all.
 * **Open archetypes, closed decklists**: Decklists are only visible to judges, however everyone's deck archetype name is public (as well as icons, if available).
 Metagame analysis is available, but without the card usage page.

-**You can switch between these settings at any time.** For example, if you want to have closed decklists during the Swiss rounds of a tournament, but open decklists during top cut, you would initially set this option to closed, and then update it before the start of top cut.
+You can switch between these settings at any time.
+For example, if you want to have closed decklists during the Swiss rounds of a tournament, but open decklists during top cut, you would initially set this option to closed, and then update it before the start of top cut.

+If you want decklists to be private during the tournament, but public after it has been completed, enable the *open after tournament* option.
+In that case, even if the above setting is set to private, decklists will be published as soon as the tournament has ended.

 #### Pokémon TCG
 Decklist submission is tied to the selected format of the tournament and will automatically check decklists for legality.
 There is a variety of current and historic formats available for you to choose from, both official and custom ones.
 If you want to run a tournament that is not covered by predefined options, select *Custom*.
 In a custom format tournament, decklist submission will only check for the existence of cards, as well as correct card counts.